Feyerabend/vm/ps/APPLE.md

 ### Current Situation

-- **Performance Optimization**: The shift towards using Metal reflects Apple’s focus on optimizing performance, particularly for applications that require real-time graphics and complex visual effects.
+- **Performance optimization**: The shift towards using Metal reflects Apple’s focus on optimizing performance, particularly for applications that require real-time graphics and complex visual effects.

-- **Consistency and Compatibility**: Despite these changes, Apple ensures that the visual output remains consistent and compatible with existing standards, including PDF.
-This is crucial for applications dealing with document rendering and ensures a seamless user experience.
+- **Consistency & compatibility**: Despite these changes, Apple ensures that the visual output remains consistent and compatible with existing standards, including PDF.
+This is crucial for applications dealing with document rendering.

-- **Developer Tools**: Apple continues to provide robust developer tools and frameworks that allow developers to take advantage of both PDF-based rendering for document-centric applications and Metal for performance-intensive tasks.
+- **Developer tools**: Apple continues to provide robust developer tools and frameworks that allow developers to take advantage of both PDF-based rendering for document-centric applications, and Metal for performance-intensive tasks.

+### Differences in API Usage

+- **Level of abstraction**: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.

+- **Performance and use cases**: Metal is designed for high-performance, real-time applications requiring direct GPU access.
+In contrast, Core Graphics is tailored for applications involving vector graphics and document rendering, where ease of use and integration with the system’s UI framework are more important.

+- **Resource management**: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.

-### Summary
+### Conclusion

 While Apple has not completely abandoned PDF-based rendering, especially for document handling and certain UI elements, it has significantly expanded its